-N. Maritza Dowling PhD
+N. Maritza Dowling

-N. Maritza Dowling, Ph.D., is an assistant professor and biostatistician at The George Washington University School of Nursing.
+N. Maritza Dowling, Ph.D., is an associate professor and biostatistician at The George Washington University School of Nursing.
 She received a doctorate in quantitative methods with majors in statistics and psychometrics from the University of Wisconsin-Madison.
 Dr. Dowling’s research focuses on measurement issues in the longitudinal assessment of cognitive decline in older adults and the application of novel statistical approaches to model the complex interplay between risk and protective factors in Alzheimer’s disease-related brain changes and biomarkers for disease prognosis.
 Her research also aims to optimize cognitive outcome measures for early diagnosis and patient selection in clinical studies of Alzheimer’s disease-modifying therapies.

 Prior to joining GW, she served for a decade as an associate scientist in the Department of Biostatistics & Medical Informatics and co-director of the Biostatistics and Data Management Unit at the Wisconsin Alzheimer’s Disease Research Center (ADRC) where she conducted independent and collaborative methodological research designed to better understand the mechanisms underlying increased risk for Alzheimer’s disease and the neural substrates of cognitive processes that differentiate normal from pathological aging in individuals at risk of Alzheimer’s and related dementias due to heredity.